olivierfriard/boris_docs/analysis.rst

 Advanced event filtering
 --------------------------------------------------------------------------------------------------------------------------------------------

+.. warning:: This function is still experimental in v.
+7.8.5

 This function allows to filter events from one or more observations by selecting subjects, behaviors and logical operators.

 To use the filter, select a subject, select a behavior and click on the button with the green arrow on the side of the behaviors list.